Hartlepool Northern Connectivity: Town Centre to Headland

 • Improve passenger facilities at the station.

 However, there are poor walking, wheeling, and cycling links between Hartlepool Station and The Headland which limits peoples transport options.
-We would like to make improvements to give people more options in how they travel.
+Our proposed plans give people more choice in how they travel.

 Wider Vision for Hartlepool